secretstartups/handbook/content/handbook/communication/_index.md

 #### Pageless is the GitLab preferred format

-Google Docs [Pageless format](https://support.google.com/docs/thread/150905607/google-docs-new-feature-pageless?hl=en) is the preferred format for company documents that won't be printed.
+Google Docs [Pageless format](https://support.google.com/docs/answer/11528737?hl=en) is the preferred format for company documents that won't be printed.
+If you set your [default to Pageless](https://support.google.com/docs/answer/11528737?hl=en) then this will be applied to all future documents as well.
 If a document is likely going to be printed (for example, a contract) the older paged style is acceptable.
 See [Good practices and helpful tips](#good-practices--helpful-tips) for help navigating the pageless format.

 #### Link sharing